marcelosz/Docker-OpenDXL-Webhooks/README.md

 For example:

-``docker run -d --name opendxl-webhooks -p 8001:8001 -v /opt/webhooks-config:/opt/OpenDXL-Webhooks/conf marcelosz/opendxl-webhooks:latest``
+> docker run -d --name opendxl-webhooks -p 8001:8001 -v /opt/webhooks-config:/opt/OpenDXL-Webhooks/conf marcelosz/opendxl-webhooks:latest``

-**Note**: A restart policy can be specified via the restart flag (`--restart <policy>`).
+**Note**: A restart policy can be specified via the `--restart <policy>` flag.
 This flag can be used to restart the container when the system reboots or if the service terminates abnormally.
 The `unless-stopped` policy will restart the container unless it has been explicitly stopped.